Steganography tools

 A steganography software tool allows a user to embed hidden data inside a carrier file, such as an image or video, and later extract that data.

 It is not necessary to conceal the message in the original file at all.
-Thus, it is not necessary to modify the original file and thus, it is difficult to detect anything.
+Thus, it is not necessary to modify the original file, and therefore it is difficult to detect anything.
 If a given section is subjected to successive bitwise manipulation to generate the cyphertext, then there is no evidence in the original file to show that it is being used to encrypt a file.